North Shore – Breast Reconstruction

 - The standard of care is excellent but it is a personal preference if you wish only the senior surgeon to perform the key steps of surgery.

 - The inpatient and follow up care is delivered by the registrars and the public hospital.

 The out of pocket cost associated with a DIEP flap is:

 $14000-15000 for a unilateral (single side) procedure including all costs for primary surgeon, co-surgeon plastic surgeon, anaesthetist, and assistants.
-This figure does not include breast surgeon fees.
+This figure does not include surgeon fees.
 If any complications occur, no further out of pocket costs are incurred even if this means further surgery.$19000-20000 for a bilateral (double side) procedure including all costs for primary surgeon, co-surgeon plastic surgeon, anaesthetist, and assistants.
-This figure does not include breast surgeon fees.
+This figure does not include surgeon fees.
 If any complications occur, no further out of pocket costs are incurred even if this means further surgery.
 There is no cost associated with breast reconstruction as a public patient in the public hospital.
 The out of pocket cost of implant-based reconstruction in the private hospital varies from $5000-10000 depending on single versus both side reconstruction, and if the opposite breast needs surgery (in the case of single-sided reconstruction).